1080° Snowboarding: Development and release

 1080°s release was announced on 21 November 1997 at Nintendo's Space World trade show, with its working title previously being Vertical Edge Snowboarding.
 1080° was one of several snowboarding games released for the Nintendo 64 in 1998, alongside titles like Big Mountain 2000 and Snowboard Kids.
 Before its official release, journalists were able to play 1080° at the January 1998 Nintendo Gamers' Summit.

-1080° was directed by Masamachi Abe and Misthuro Tanako, programmed by English developers Giles Goddard and Colin Reed, and developed and published by Nintendo.
+1080° was directed by Masamichi Abe and Misthuro Tanako, programmed by English developers Giles Goddard and Colin Reed, and developed and published by Nintendo.
 The game was produced by Shigeru Miyamoto.
 Abe had previously directed Tekken 3 for Namco, while Goddard had programmed the Mario face in Super Mario 64, which was released two years earlier to critical and commercial success.
 Reed had previously programmed Stunt Race FX.
 According to Miyamoto, the game "came about because I like skiing.
 I was thinking about making a skiing game after completing Wave Race [64].
 However, the current trend seems to be toward snowboarding.
 With snowboarding, it seems that you can go places that you can't with skis; for example, in between trees."

 Development for 1080° took place at Nintendo's headquarters in Kyoto, Japan.
 During development, programmers Goddard and Reed used a technique called "skinning" to eliminate joints between the polygons that made up the characters.
 They combined standard animation with inverse kinematics to create characters whose responses during collisions varied depending on the object hit, the direction of the collision, and the speed of impact.
 All of the characters' movements were created using motion capture.

 Tommy Hilfiger outfits and Lamar snowboards appear in 1080° as part of its product placement.
 The game's soundtrack, composed by Kenta Nagata, features a mix of "techno and rappy beats" with "thrashy, foozed-out vocals."

 Development for 1080° started around April or May 1997 and continued into early 1998.
 The game was released in Japan on 28 February 1998 and in North America on 1 April.
 Nintendo prioritized releasing 1080° in Japan while there was still snow on the ground.
 The European release was delayed to align with the winter season, hoping to boost sales.
 1080° was eventually released on 9 October 1998 in Europe and the PAL regions.